tsobti/HacktoberFest2020/README.md

 - Can add links to hacktoberfest social media accounts like instagram, twitter, etc.
 - Can also link to digital ocean official website.
 - Can improve the text "Steps to be followed".
+- Can also focus on motivating others to plant a tree this hacktoberfest'20.

 Special thanks:+1: to: